Underage Drinking Attorney in Medina, OH

 Defending Parents Facing Charges for Allowing Underage Drinking in Medina & Wayne County

 Allowing your teenager to have a party at your home might seem like a good way to keep an eye on things.
 Some parents think that as long as they are present to keep things under control, no harm will occur if they allow underage drinking at their home.
 However, parents in Ohio who allow someone under 21 years of age to consume an alcoholic drink risk a $1,000 fine and up to six months in jail.

+Parents and adults responsible for the minor are more likely to face penalties.
 A person in Ohio can legally consume alcoholic beverages when they are 21 years of age or older.
 Ohio law permits underage drinking under the following limited circumstances:

-- Consumption of an alcoholic beverage in the presence of the person's parent, legal guardian, or spouse who is at least 21 years of age.
+- Consumption of an alcoholic beverage in the presence of the person's parent, legal guardian, or spouse who is at least 21 years of age

-- Consumption of alcohol as part of a recognized religious service.
+- Consumption of alcohol as part of a recognized religious service

-- Alcohol use prescribed by a doctor for the treatment of a medical condition.
+- Alcohol use prescribed by a doctor for the treatment of a medical condition

 A parent or guardian of a person under 21 years of age cannot give permission, written or otherwise, to allow their child to consume an alcoholic beverage outside of the parent or guardian's presence.
 The Ohio Revised Code dealing with underage drinking does not authorize the giving of permission by a parent or guardian.
 The parent or guardian must be present when the beverage is consumed by the underage drinker.

 Parents must also be cautious about alcoholic beverages that are brought into their home by underage guests.
 Regardless of whether you provide the alcohol or it is brought into your home by others, home owners are responsible for its consumption by a guest under 21 years of age.

 Civil Liability for Underage Drinking